In order to bring you the best organic produce, some ingredients may differ from those depicted.

-When cooking the salmon, skip the oil and use a dry nonstick pan (or a lightly oiled rack of an outdoor grill) and you’ll slash 60 calories and 7 grams of fat per serving.
-You can cut an additional 60 calories and 7 grams of fat by adding only 1 tablespoon oil to the chimichurri.
-Because plenty of vibrant herbs and citrus are used, you won't miss that extra oil.
+When cooking the seafood, skip the oil and use a dry nonstick frying pan (or an outdoor grill, see Grill It tip) and you’ll slash 60 calories and 7 grams of fat per serving for the fish or 40 calories and 4.5 grams of fat per serving for the scallops.

 - Trim the root end from the fennel.
 Cut the fennel lengthwise into quarters, keeping the core intact.

-- Cut away the cores from the tomatoes; cut the tomatoes lengthwise into quarters.
+- Cut away the core from the tomato; cut the tomato lengthwise into quarters.

 - Cut the lime into wedges for garnish.